• Brain atlas sensitivity

 GPU hardware.
 If you have already been using your NVIDIA GPU for computer display and graphics

-rendering, this has been typically completed as part of your computer installation.
+rendering, this has typically been completed as part of your computer installation.

 https://www.nvidia.com/Download/index.aspx